-HUNTINGTON BEACH, CALIFORNIA -- I paid a total of almost $13 for the newly advertised on TV "Mango" Grilled Tostada and "Mango" Taco Plate with NO "Mangos".
-When I complained to the clerk I was told they were "out of mangos" and yet I was never told beforehand nor offered a coupon or free dessert after the fact.
+HUNTINGTON BEACH, CALIFORNIA -- I paid a total of almost $13 for the newly advertised on TV "Mango" Grilled Tostada and "Mango" Taco Plate with NO "Mangoes."
+When I complained to the clerk I was told they were "out of mangoes" and yet I was never told beforehand nor offered a coupon or free dessert after the fact.
 I specifically went to El Pollo Loco to try the new specials and was very disappointed and felt cheated by having to pay for something I didn't even get.
 I really feel like this is "false advertising" and I hesitate to ever go back again because of it.

 CALIFORNIA -- Years ago this was good chicken, good loco salad, at a reasonable price.
 The prices have gone through the roof.
 The chicken pieces are half the size they were.
 Over a buck for two little nibbles?
 Yikes.
 I'm not Warren Buffet.
 No more specials on chicken, and sides nearly doubled in price.
 No more that place for me.
 If I want chicken, I'll drop the $11 at Hometown buffet and get all I want.
 It's just as good.

 Regarding El Pollo Loco #3380 at 19762 Ventura Blvd., Woodland Hills, CA. I phoned the El Pollo Loco customer service line to make a complaint.
 This was approximately two months ago.
 I have never heard back from the company.
 Not a phone call, email or letter.
 I'm now more angry about the lack of response than the original complaint.